Small Business Corporation Tax Benefits in South Africa

 An SBC is a close corporation, private company, personal liability company, or co-operative that meets specific requirements under Section 12E of the Income Tax Act: all shareholders or members must be natural persons; gross income must not exceed R20 million; not more than 20% of total receipts, accruals, and capital gains may come from investment income and personal service income combined; and the entity must not be a personal service provider.

-SBC Tax Rates for 2025/2026
+SBC Tax Rates

 Tax Savings Example

-A qualifying SBC with R500,000 taxable income would pay approximately R47,198 in tax (effective rate of about 9.4%).
+A qualifying SBC with R500,000 taxable income would pay approximately R47,198 in tax under 2025/2026 rates (effective rate of about 9.4%).
 Under the standard 27% corporate rate, the same income would result in R135,000 tax.
 That is a saving of almost R88,000.

 How to Qualify